nandstand/sample-site/content/get-started/hpc-tutorial.md

 ```

 The daily processing job can take up to 30 minutes to complete.
-Now is a good time for a coffee break!
+This is a good time for a coffee break!

 Your logging function will be called toward the end of execution.